-For the plant cell wall (Figure 3B), manual model generation also seemed the most efficient in conveying a sense of order in the cell wall, which none of the other approaches achieve.
-Yet, the abstracted model does not capture the crowdedness of the objects in the data set.
-Manually tracing features of interest seems to give a better result than both the density-based as well as shape-supervised approaches.
-However, manual tracing is very labor-intensive and is somewhat subjective.
+For the plant cell wall (Figure 3B), manual model generation appeared to be the most efficient in conveying a sense of order in the cell wall, which none of the other approaches achieve.
+However, the abstracted model does not capture the crowdedness of the objects in the data set.
+Manually tracing features of interest seems to give a better result than the density-based or shape-supervised approaches.
+On the other hand, manual tracing is very labor-intensive and identifying borders of the features is somewhat subjective.
 Therefore, automated approaches may be preferred for segmenting large volumes with a potential trade-off between precision and resources spent on manual segmentation.

 For the kinocilium data set (Figure 3C), manual abstracted model generation yields the cleanest result and reveals an unexpected architecture of three microtubules at the center of the kinocilium, a detail that is readily visible in the cropped data, but lost in all other approaches, presumably due to stain heterogeneity.
-However, many other potentially crucial features of the density map are missed in the manual generation of an abstract model.
-This is due to the fact that the subjective nature of manual model formation leads to an idealization and abstraction of the actual density observed, and therefore to an interpretation during the model formation.
-Hence, this example nicely demonstrates how this approach allows one to concentrate on a specific aspect of the 3D volume.
+However, other potentially crucial features of the density map are missed in the manual generation of an abstract model.
+This is due to the fact that the subjective nature of manual model formation leads to an idealization and abstraction of the actual density observed, and therefore to a subjective interpretation during the model formation.
+Hence, this example nicely demonstrates how manual abstracted model generation allows one to concentrate on a specific aspect of the 3D volume.
 However, the selective perception and simplification fails to give a full account of all the protein complexes present in the data set.
 Therefore, if the objective is to show the complexity of the data, then one is better served with any of the other three approaches.

 In the case of the 3D matrix-cultured mammary gland acini (Figure 3D), the high contrast mitochondria are segmented by all four approaches with ease, with the manual tracing of features not too surprisingly yielding the best results with the lowest amount of contamination (Figure 3D3).
 However, manual tracing is very labor-intensive and is therefore of limited use for large volumes.
-Both density threshold-based and shape-supervised automated segmentation pick out the mitochondria quite well, and would result in a near-perfect segmentation, if further tricks for cleanup are employed (e.g., eliminating all objects below a particular threshold of voxel density) as available in different packages.
-In this case, manual model building did not yield promising results, in part because mitochondria cannot easily be approximated with ball and stick models.
+Both density threshold-based and shape-supervised automated segmentation extract the mitochondria quite well, and would result in a near-perfect segmentation, if further tricks for cleanup are employed (e.g., eliminating all objects below a particular threshold of voxel density) as available in different packages.
+In this case, manual abstracted model building did not yield promising results, in part because mitochondria cannot easily be approximated with ball and stick models.

-With respect to the bacterial soil community/biofilm (Figure 3E), three of the four approaches yield reasonable results, with the manual model generation not performing well due to the challenge of representing biological objects such as bacteria by geometrical shapes.
+With respect to the bacterial soil community/biofilm (Figure 3E), three of the four approaches yield reasonable results, with the manual model generation not performing well due to the challenge of representing biological objects, such as bacteria, by geometrical shapes.
 Extracellular appendages originating from the bacteria can be detected in the automated segmentation approaches but not as well in the manual feature tracing.
 Shape-supervised custom-tailored automated segmentation can further separate the extracellular features from the bacteria despite their similar densities (data not shown), allowing easy quantification even of extremely large data sets.
-Because this is originally a very large data set, the custom-tailored automated segmentation clearly outcompeted all other approaches, but may have benefited from the low complexity and the relative sparse distribution of the objects of interest (low crowdedness).
+Because this is originally a very large data set, the custom-tailored automated segmentation clearly outcompeted all other approaches, but may have benefited from the low complexity and the relatively sparse distribution of the objects of interest (low crowdedness).